-To the right end of the room, above table-Case T, is placed the celebrated glass vase, deposited by its owner, the Duke of Portland, in the British Museum, and popularly known as the Portland
+To the right end of the room, above table-Case \mathbf{T} , is placed the celebrated glass vase, deposited by its owner, the Duke of Portland, in the British Museum, and popularly known as the Portland Vase (Plate XVIII).

-Vase (Plate XIX).
 It was found in a marble sarcophagus in the Monte del Grano, near Rome, and was formerly in the Barberini Palace.
 The sarcophagus is a work of the Third Century of our era, but the vase must be assigned to the beginning of the Roman Empire.
 The ground of the vase is of blue glass; the design is cut in a layer of opaque white glass, after the manner of a cameo.
 The whole of the white layer, and parts also of the blue underneath, were cut away in the spaces between the figures.
-On account of the difficulty of carving in glass, and the brittle nature of the material, which might at any moment break in the hands of the artist, works of this kind are of great rarity.
+On account of the difficulty of carving in glass, and the brittle nature of the artist, works of this kind are of great rarity.